kurator-org/kurator-akka/README.md

 ##### YAML declaration of the Python version of the Multiplier actor

 In addition to the Java or Python definition of an actor, an *actor type* declaration authored in YAML is needed to make the actor available for use in workflows.
-The following declares that actors of type `Multiplier` (a subtype of actor type `PythonFunctionActor`) invoke the `multiply()` function defined in the file `multiplier.py`:
+The following declares that actors of type `Multiplier`, a subtype of actor type `PythonFunctionActor`, invoke the `multiply()` function defined in the file `multiplier.py`:

     types: